-This reports the MAIB’s investigation of the loss of the UK registered yacht Cheeki Rafiki and its crew on 16 May 2014.
+On 16 May 2014 the UK registered yacht Cheeki Rafiki and its crew were lost.
 Despite an extensive search that found the upturned hull of the yacht, the four crew remain missing.
 The hull was not recovered and is assumed to have sunk.
 In the absence of survivors and material evidence, the causes of the accident remain a matter of some speculation.
 However, it is concluded that the yacht capsized and inverted following a detachment of its keel.

 where bonding is used to secure a matrix of stiffeners into a hull, it is possible for that bond to break down leading to weakening of the overall structure.
 Importantly, break down of the bond can be difficult to detect

 a ‘light’ grounding can still cause significant undetected damage to the matrix bonding

 regular inspection of the hull and internal structure should help to provide early warning of possible keel detachment